SEKOIA-IO/documentation/docs/xdr/features/investigate/alerts.md

 **Observables**

 You can access Observable Details by clicking on any Observable on the graph.
-The left panel will display all events inside the alert related to this observable, with their [Smart Description](https://github.com/SEKOIA-IO/Community/tree/main/events).
+The left panel will display all events inside the alert related to this observable, with their “Smart Description”.
 Full Events can be accessed into the right side panel by clicking on "Full Events".
-It is also possible to [Search events with this value](https://docs.sekoia.io/operation_center/alerts/#search-events-with-this-value) by clicking on the button next to the name of the observable.
+It is also possible to [Search events with this value](#search-events-with-this-value) by clicking on the button next to the name of the observable.